AtActionPark/odin_grid_framework_example/README.md

 Once you're done setting up your framework, you will use it to clone any website you like.
 If you're out of ideas, try cloning The Odin Project!

-#The Framework
-You'll be creating your own grid-based framework.

-* Follow the instructions atop the Google Homepage project to set up a Github repository for this project (of course you'll need to change the title).
-* Create a new CSS document.
-* Think about the major elements that are required of a framework.
-This includes a CSS reset, a fixed number of grids separated by "gutters", a way to make new rows, and default values for the font properties of elements.
-* Write the CSS necessary to create a basic 12-column grid framework.
-Check out the 960 Grid System documentation for a look at how they do it.
-The complexity is up to you -- there's no need to go too crazy with details (you're not trying to rebuild Bootstrap).
-* Push your framework to Github.

 #Create a new HTML document and a new Github repository.

 * Identify the webpage you'd like to clone and break it down into its major elements like we have in the previous projects.